 The 30th Annual Hermosa Beach St. Patrick's Day Parade

-presented by the Hermosa Chamber Foundation & City of Hermosa Beach
+presented by the Hermosa Chamber Foundation, City of Hermosa Beach & Zebrowski Group

 Saturday, March 14 at 11 AM